Efficient Equilibrium Computation in Symmetric First-Price Auctions: Preliminaries

+as well as (weak) monotonicity; it is not hard to see that all these are properties checkable in polynomial time.

-Our algorithms for our positive results in \cref{sec:ccfpa} and \cref{sec:cfpa} will be applicable to both the black-box and the white-box models, by ensuring that, besides a polynomial number of oracle calls, they perform at most polynomially-many arithmetic operations, and the magnitude of associated numerical values is polynomially bounded.
-For the natural, special case of explicit representations, we are able to obtain crisper results, which justifies their independent study.
+Our algorithms for our positive results in \cref{sec:cfpa} and \cref{sec:ccfpa} will be applicable to both the black-box and the white-box models, by ensuring that, besides a polynomial number of oracle calls, they perform at most polynomially-many arithmetic operations, and the magnitude of associated numerical values is polynomially bounded.